 - Medical costs: Covering past treatments, future care, and the need for rehabilitation

-- Work-related losses: Including loss of benefits, wages, and earning capacity
+- Work-related losses: Including lost benefits, wages, and earning capacity

-- Property damage: Such as electronics, jewelry, and other damaged valuables
+- Property damage: Such as electronics, jewelry, or other damaged valuables

 - General mental anguish: Encompassing emotional trauma, physical pain, and loss of companionship with loved ones

 - Long-term disabilities: Including the stress and financial burdens of permanent conditions